excell-mobility/routing_service/README.md

 # ExCELL Routing Service

 This routing service requires a latitude and longitude input for two locations to calculate the shortest route in between.
 The routing is based on the Dijkstra algorithm.
 The service acts as a wrapper around the well-known and powerful [OpenStreetMap](https://www.openstreetmap.org/) routing engine [Graphhopper](https://www.graphhopper.com/).
+ExCELL routing service was mainly developed at Beuth Hochschule für Technik Berlin (BHS) by Stephan Pieper and Felix Kunde.

-## Run the service
+## Setup

 This web service comes as a [SpringBoot](https://projects.spring.io/spring-boot/) application so it's very easy to test it on your local machine.
 If you run the service from inside a Java IDE a Tomcat server will be launched and you can access the service through a browser via localhost:43434.